 This is one family recipe I will definitely pass down to my children and of course to my own grandchildren.
 We love to eat our kabob with either mast o khiar (Persian yogurt with cucumbers) or Shirazi salad.
 My husband especially loves kabob with homemade torshi (pickled vegetables).

 This can also be made with a mixture of beef and lamb.
 But for practicality purposes, we primarily use ground beef.
-Low-fat (10% fat or less) is not recommended for this technique.
+Again, low-fat (10% fat or less) ground meat is not recommended for this technique.
 You need the fat for flavor and to help the meat stick to the skewer.

 Please use 20% fat ground beef.
 Much of the fat will burn off during the grilling process, and you are left with moist and tender skewers of koobideh kabob to enjoy.